-This course is a tour de force of the American West that culminates with the opportunity to climb Ecuador’s highest peaks.
-As you travel through pristine mountains, into meandering canyons and across continents into a new culture, you’ll encounter considerable challenges that push you physically, emotionally and socially.
-These challenges offer a chance to discover your strengths and potential, and also to learn tools to help you better cope with difficult situations in the future.
-Through hands-on experience, learn the importance of compassion, service and social and environmental responsibility – and return home with a keen appreciation for giving to others, staying involved in your community and caring for the environment.
+This course is a tour de force of the American West that culminates with the opportunity to climb Ecuador’s peaks.
+As you travel through pristine mountains into meandering canyons and across continents into a new culture, you’ll encounter considerable challenges that push you physically, emotionally and socially.
+These challenges offer a chance to discover your strengths and potential, and to learn tools to help you better cope with difficult situations in the future.
+Through hands-on experience in the Ecuadorean community, learn the importance of service and social and environmental responsibility – returning home with a keen appreciation for giving to others, staying involved in your community and caring for the environment.

 Outward Bound is accredited with the American Gap Association and is the longest running program in this elite group dedicated to providing safe, meaningful and high-caliber educational experiences to students.

-Peak Attempt: The expedition includes at least one peak ascent attempt.
+The expedition includes at least one technical peak attempt in the Colorado Rockies.
 Peak attempts, with or without the use of ropes and technical gear, are major enterprises and typically require early morning starts and take all day to complete.
-Weather or other factors including group dynamics and physical ability may preclude even an attempt to ascend a peak.
+Weather or other factors including group dynamics and physical ability may preclude an attempt to ascend a peak.

 The Rocky Mountains, one of the most famous mountain ranges in the world, stretch 3,000 miles from Alaska to New Mexico.
 These legendary peaks have had a profound influence on the development of the continental United States.
 The Colorado Rocky Mountains has the greatest concentration of high peaks in the lower 48, with hundreds of ‘Thirteeners’ (13,000 plus foot tall mountains) and 54 ‘Fourteeners.’
 The state is famous for its abundant wilderness adventure possibilities, from skiing to rock climbing to mountaineering.
 Colorado courses may take place in The Gore, The Holy Cross, The Sawatch, The Elks, The Sangre de Cristos, the Rawah or the San Juans.
 Each of these Colorado ranges present unique challenges, but they are all beautiful, wild and rugged.
 These regions are within the ancestral lands of the Núu-agha-tʉvʉ-pʉ̱ (Ute), Cheyenne, Arapaho, Očeti Šakówiŋ (Sioux), Eastern Shoshone, Jicarilla Apache, and Pueblos nations.